 The court stated that while no child is entirely free of the risks associated with COVIOD-19 while attending school, the risks have not been found to be severe enough to warrant keeping children who are not at a higher risk from attending.
 The court found there to be no reason to require the child to attend school virtually or to delay her return.

-If you are a separated or divorced parent and have questions about how to manage the parenting of your child or children, contact Howie Johnson Barristers & Solicitors at 519.973.1500 or contact us online.
+If you are a separated or divorced parent and have questions about how to manage the parenting of your child or children, contact Johnson Miller Family Lawyers at 519.973.1500 or contact us online.
 Our team has been a fixture of the family law community of Windsor and Essex County for over 25 years and have helped our clients through family law issues of all types.